uri-link/book-women-smell-of-comedy-a-collection/README.md

 a movement

-their smells pits and dorks not even an issue anymore
+their smelly pits and dorks are not even an issue anymore

 ...